mainkoon81/DCU-project-03-BigData/README.md

 SVM is a set of supervised learning methods used for classification, regression and **outliers detection**.
 <img src="https://user-images.githubusercontent.com/31917400/35055161-61987186-fba6-11e7-8c97-b66617e8161c.jpg" width="750" height="150" />

- - Margine is a distance.
+ - Margine is a maximum distance from each nearest point.
 The separating line should be most robust to classification errors.
 The margine aims to maximizes the robustness of the result.